nextstrain/nextstrain.org/docs/infrastructure.md

 [nextstrain/nextstrain.org](https://github.com/nextstrain/nextstrain.org) is the GitHub repo for the Nextstrain website.

 Core and staging narratives are sourced from the [nextstrain/narratives](https://github.com/nextstrain/narratives) repo (the `master` and `staging` branches, respectively).

+## Travis CI

+CI is run via [TravisCI](https://travis-ci.com/nextstrain/nextstrain.org) using our [.travis.yml](https://github.com/nextstrain/nextstrain.org/blob/master/.travis.yml).
+All commits to the master branch on GitHub, or an open PR, will trigger a CI build.